 Features normally noted as superior include performance, handling, ride comfort, transmission operation, strong engines, electronic technology and luxury features.

 Cadillac's fresh and sporty styling, performance improvements and overall product quality has gone a long way to help this auto maker regain its previous status.

-There have been two CTS generations.
-The first was produced from 2003 to 2007.
-Initially, the Cadillac CTS was equipped with a 3.2 liter V6 engine that produced 220 horsepower.
+The first CTS generation was produced from 2003 to 2007.
+Initially, it was equipped with a 3.2 liter V6 engine that produced 220 horsepower.
 In 2004, this engine was joined with a still more robust 3.6 liter V6 that was good for 255 horsepower.
 Also new in 2004 was the Cadillac CTS-V which was really a world class super sedan, powered by a 400 horsepower 5.7 liter V8 engine.

 Overall Pros: More spacious than similarly-priced competitors, excellent handling, attractive and high-quality interior in post-2007 models, lots of high-tech features, available all-wheel drive.

 Overall Cons: Subpar interior in pre-2008 models, less agile than smaller rivals such as the BMW 3-Series and Infiniti G35, poor rear visibility.